petrstepanov/bimmersticker-hexo/source/_posts/instagram-username-sticker.md

 col_class: col-lg-4
 ---

-With original instagram logo and font face.
+A set of two.
+Original instagram logo and font face.

 <!-- more -->
 {% asset_img content-image car-custom-instagram-username-stickers.jpg 'Custom instagram username stickers for a car"Custom instagram username stickers for a car"' %}